Rooted in Community

 Unique Day Care Service

+the age of 18 years to 92 years and beyond!
+So if your loved one does live with dementia, you will be please to know that they will not be attending surrounded by older people only.
+We encourage all ages to mix and share their time together, while spending their days with us.
 With our team of experienced and trained staff to support, we believe that people diagnosed with Dementia and Alzheimers can still achieve and participate in outdoor activities.
 We all need to understand that it is a scary time for everyone diagnosed but we also need to learn that there is still a real need for the person to feel valued and able, ensuring the person is still actively participating in positive pursuits is one of the healthiest and happiest things we can do to help a person with dementia.

 We also offer dementia information sessions for families and carers.

 Our day care facilities include: Fully wheelchair accessible; pathways, growing beds, poly tunnel, eco friendly toilet and washroom and a warm and cosy cabin to relax, eat, socialise and do activities in on rainy days.
+We also have our Zen Den cabin, filled with resources to express themselves through various arts and crafts as well as relaxation, meditation, reiki healing and massage.

 Day care is open from 10 am to 3pm Monday to Friday